-- The payment or receiving of bribes in any form or any size is forbidden (this includes facilitation payments, gifts and hospitality when used to induce or reward a person to perform improperly a relevant function or activity). - All cases of extortion, solicitation and corruption are forbidden. - Giving or receiving of gifts over 50 GBP is forbidden. - In all cases, you should reject demands for or offers of bribes and you should make it clear that to receive or pay a bribe is a criminal offense punishable under law. - You should report any cases where you were asked for or offered a bribe to the CEO as soon as possible and within 5 days of occurrence at most. - In the rare or exceptional circumstance where you have no other option than to pay a bribe to protect against loss of life, limb or liberty you must report the incident to the CEO as soon as possible, and within 5 days at most. - Integrity Action's policy on Anti-Bribery must be communicated to all partners, contractors, and suppliers.
+- Paying or receiving bribes in any form or any size is forbidden (this includes facilitation payments, gifts and hospitality when used to induce or reward a person to perform improperly a relevant function or activity). - All cases of extortion, solicitation and corruption are forbidden. - Giving or receiving gifts over 50 GBP is forbidden. - In all cases, you should reject demands for or offers of bribes and you should make it clear that to receive or pay a bribe is a criminal offence punishable under law. - You should report any cases where you were asked for or offered a bribe to the CEO as soon as possible and within 5 days of occurrence at most. - In the rare or exceptional circumstance where you have no other option than to pay a bribe to protect against loss of life, limb or liberty you must report the incident to the CEO as soon as possible, and within 5 days at most.